ilovezfs/gnu-apl/trunk/wslib5/APLComponentFiles/CF_README.txt

 DBTYPE  CF_DBCONNECT  DBSPEC	open an existing component file system

-CF_DISCONNECT			close all open component files and
+CF_DBDISCONNECT			close all open component files and
 				close the connection to the underlying SQL DB